Federal government of the United States: Executive powers and duties

-The executive branch is established in Article Two of the United States Constitution, which vests executive power in a president of the United States.
+The executive branch is established in Article Two of the United States Constitution, which vests executive power in the president of the United States.
 The president is both the head of state (performing ceremonial functions) and the head of government (the chief executive).
 The Constitution directs the president to "take care that the laws be faithfully executed" and requires the president to swear or affirm to "preserve, protect and defend the Constitution of the United States."
-Legal scholars William P. Marshall and Saikrishna B. Prakash write of the Clause: "the President may neither breach federal law nor order their subordinates to do so, for defiance cannot be considered faithful execution.
+Legal scholars William P. Marshall and Saikrishna Prakash write of the Clause: "the President may neither breach federal law nor order their subordinates to do so, for defiance cannot be considered faithful execution.
 The Constitution also incorporates the English bars on dispensing or suspending the law, with some supposing that the Clause itself prohibits both."
 Many presidential actions are undertaken via executive orders, presidential proclamations, and presidential memoranda.

 The president is the commander-in-chief of the armed forces.
 Under the Reception Clause, the president is empowered to "receive Ambassadors and other public Ministers"; the president has broad authority to conduct foreign relations, is generally considered to have the sole power of diplomatic recognition, and is the United States' chief diplomat, although the Congress also has an important role in legislating on foreign affairs, and can, for example, "institute a trade embargo, declare war upon a foreign government that the President had recognized, or decline to appropriate funds for an embassy in that country."
 The president may also negotiate and sign treaties, but ratifying treaties requires the consent of two-thirds of the Senate.

 Article II's Appointments Clause provides that the president "shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States" while providing that "Congress may by Law vest the Appointment of such inferior Officers, as they think proper, in the President alone, in the Courts of Law, or in the Heads of Departments."
 These appointments delegate "by legal authority a portion of the sovereign powers of the federal government."

 The Constitution grants the president the "Power to grant Reprieves and Pardons for Offences against the United States, except in Cases of Impeachment"; this clemency power includes the power to issue absolute or conditional pardons, and to issue commute sentences, to remit fines, and to issue general amnesties.
 The presidential clemency power extends only to federal crimes, and not to state crimes.

 The president has informal powers beyond their formal powers.
 For example, the president has major agenda-setting powers to influence lawmaking and policymaking, and typically has a major role as the leader of their political party.